Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can I Pick the Right CBD for My Dog?

-First, you’ll want to choose an organic CBD product with no harmful additives like pesticides or herbicides.
-It should also contain very little or, better yet, no THC.
-It’s also important to check for third-party testing results to ensure the product has gone through tests outside of the manufacturing facility.
-Finally, the manufacturer should also provide a certificate that tells consumers exactly how much CBD is in the product.
+First, you’ll want to choose a CBD product with no harmful additives like pesticides or herbicides.
+It should also contain no THC.
+It’s important to check for third-party testing results to ensure the product has gone through tests outside of the manufacturing facility.
+The manufacturer should also provide a certificate that tells consumers exactly how much CBD is in the product.

 You can find CBD products for dogs in oil or treats.
 However, we recommend opting for the liquid version as it’s easier to adjust your pup’s dosage.